One Lucky Day: Literacy significance and criticism

 This novel is a work that is very precisely structured toward a single focus, in which its tragic effects are revealed by irony.

 The background of rain is set very methodically.
 The image of the uncontrollable winter rain that is constantly reminded is not only a functional background to illustrate the death of his wife, but also symbolizes the gloomy environment in which Kim is located.
 It represents the poor life of the lower classes in the colonial city.

 This shows that the author is not idealizing reality, but is rather grasping its true form.
 In the end, Kim is not a special individual, but a representative of the suffering colonial people.
 The creation of a personality typology such as Kim was also in the context of the rise of the sympathetic literature (New Trends Literature), which mainly dealt with the lives of the people in the mid-1920s.

 Paying attention to the literary transformation of the author, this work was the starting point of clearing out his early autobiographical novels centered on the intellectuals, facing the reality of the colonialism and pursuing the destiny of the populace, the greatest victim of colonialism.
 Above all, this work has the most appropriate combination of social consciousness and ironic short - form style out of all the novels written by Hyun Jin-geon.

 In popular culture

-Episode 9 of the 2021 Netflix show Squid Game was titled "One Lucky Day", in an allusion to the novel.
+The ninth and final episode of the first season of the Netflix series Squid Game (2021–present) was titled "One Lucky Day" as a reference to the novel.